 - Value Ambassador elections - those who wish to nominate themselves must prepare a speech for their election campaign

 - EYFS perform the nativity each year for the whole school to watch and for their parents

-- Each class performs their class assembly in church once a year
+- Each class performs their class assembly once a year